mamemo/Voting-Prediction/README.md

     </tbody>
 </table>

-In the table of provinces we can notice some behaviors different to the estimation behavior by country, but first it is important to mention what differentiates the provinces to understand the results:
+In the table of provinces we can notice some behaviors different to the estimation behavior by country.
+The predictions of Cartago surpass the 73% percent accuracy in r2 and r2_with_r1, surpassing by 10% the predictions by country.
+On the other hand, the opposite effect is seen in Puntarenas, where the accuracy is 55%, being 10% lower than the predictions per country.

+In the r1 prediction of Puntarenas, with a threshold of 0.02 the tree is pruned completely, therefore all the outputs are Restauracion Nacional in most of the occasions.
+We see an accuracy of 35% that obeys the proportion of votes obtained by the aforementioned RN.

+It is important to mention what differentiates the provinces to understand the results:

 * Cartago was the province that in its two rounds of voting had the lowest proportion of abstinence, while Puntarenas was one of the provinces with the highest proportion of abstinence.

 How does that difference affect?
 By taking only the people who voted, Cartago is more accurate because there is more data from the entire province, but in Puntarenas you have data from a smaller sector, so the data contains noise when you match the indicators of the entire population of Puntarenas.
 The indicators used include the population that did not vote, which also affect the model.

 The following table also uses the 0.02 threshold because it is the one that returns the best accuracy when pruning the tree according to the tables analyzed previously.
-In this case the accuracy of the unpruned tree is shown, because the results are important to mention.
+The difference of the following prediction to the ones analyzed above, is that the tree was trained with a restriction that will be mentioned later.
+In this case the accuracy of the unpruned tree is shown, because the results have a different behavior.

 <table>
     <thead>